I jolt awake at 2 am. I don’t look at the clock.

 Call to Action

 See your doctor at least once a year to set a baseline and be able to monitor any changes to your health.
-It is always important to discuss symptoms with your doctor, not only to get the appropriate support and solutions, but also to rule out other medical conditions that can mirror the signs and symptoms of perimenopause and postmenopause.
+It’s always important to discuss symptoms with your doctor, not only to get the appropriate support and solutions, but also to rule out other medical conditions that can mirror the signs and symptoms of perimenopause and postmenopause.

 Be The Hero of Your Own Health Story

 Remember that your care needs to be a priority.
-Sounds simple, but it is very easy to forget.
+Sounds simple, but it’s very easy to forget.
 Understanding your body and the changes that happen in perimenopause and postmenopause is incredibly empowering.
 Talk to your friends, join a Facebook group, follow us, and start building your health care team.
 Your story will be written.
 Will you be the author, or will you leave the unfolding to chance?